Boundary maps and maximal representations on infinite dimensional Hermitian symmetric spaces: Boundary theory

 If $x$ is a section of $\mathbf{X}$, that is an element of $\Pi_{\omega\in\Omega}X_\omega$ with measurability conditions \cite[Definitions 8 and 9]{BDL}, let us use the same notation for the map $x\colon \Omega_0\to X$ such that $x(\omega)=x_\omega$.
 By construction $\pi\circ x$ and $\phi_n\circ x$ are measurable and thus $x$ is measurable.
 If the section is invariant then this yields equivariance of the map $x\colon \Omega_0\to X$. \end{proof}

-\begin{remark}With this lemma, for any two Lebesgue $\Gamma$-spaces $A, B$ with a $\Gamma$-factor map $\pi\colon A\to B$, relative isometric ergodicity of $\pi$ as stated in \cite[Definition 25]{BDL} follows from Definition \ref{def:relative_ergodic} above.
+\begin{remark}With this lemma, for any two Lebesgue $\Gamma$-spaces $A, B$ with a $\Gamma$-factor map, that is a measurable surjective $\Gamma$-map $\pi\colon A\to B$, relative isometric ergodicity of $\pi$ as stated in \cite[Definition 25]{BDL} follows from Definition \ref{def:relative_ergodic} above.
 Actually if $\mathbf{X}$ is a metric field over $B$, and $B_0$, $p\colon X\to B_0$ are given by Lemma \ref{lem:field_fiber}, this relative ergodicity is reflected in the following diagram where $A_0=\pi^{-1}(B_0)$.

 This allows us to use freely the results from \cite{BDL}. \end{remark}